I beg to move,

 Does my hon.
 Friend agree that one of our other great strengths is our great science in this country—the science base?
 Good policy based on great science really works.

 I totally and passionately agree.
-We in the Environmental Audit Committee are privileged to have global thought leaders appearing before us and giving us the best available science.
-It is sometimes rather chilling, however; for example, Professor Jim Skea from the IPCC told us that our assumptions about how quickly we can decarbonise are perhaps based on over-optimistic assumptions and new technologies that have not yet been invented.
-So perhaps the discount rate for future technologies needs to be lower than at present.
+We on the Environmental Audit Committee are privileged to have global thought leaders appearing before us and giving us the best available science.
+It is sometimes rather chilling, however; for example, Professor Jim Skea from the IPCC told us that our assumptions about how quickly we can decarbonise are perhaps over-optimistic and based on new technologies that have not yet been invented, so perhaps the discount rate for future technologies needs to be lower than at present.
 There are some truly profound moments in our Committee, and I am sure my hon.
 Friend would be very welcome to join it; we also have a couple of spaces for Conservative Members, so I hope we can get some volunteers following today’s discussion.

 We have been leaders in this, and people still look to the UK for both thought leadership and policy action leadership.
 We provided that under the last Labour Government with the Climate Change Act 2008.
 A weakness in that Act has become apparent, however: there was no review process.
 We set up the Committee on Climate Change, which advises the Government—all well and good—but then it is up to the Government to heed that advice or to ignore it, which is less good, and there is no review process, so now if we do need to set this zero net emissions target, we will need to re-legislate, and I will be interested to hear from the Minister about the necessary policy mechanisms.